Teacher Appreciation Week Freebies

 Show some love and thank the hardworking teachers in your life!

-Here are some great deals teachers can enjoy, according to USA Today and International Business Times.
+Here are some great deals teachers can enjoy, according to USA Today, International Business Times and DealBoss.

+Amazon: Special discounts and incentives for any teacher with an .edu email address.
+Teachers who sign up for Amazon Student also will score six months of Amazon Prime for free — that's a value of almost $70.

 Apple: Through the company's Education Pricing Program, teachers can receiving special pricing and discounts on various products.